emanuel-braz/one_context/README.md

 * Easy to learn/use
 * It use same native function names from Flutter, to keep it simple and intuitive ;)

-## 💬  How to show Dialogs without BuildContext?
+## 💬  How to show Dialogs with no need of the BuildContext?

 ```dart
 // example snackBar